samik1999/SplitWiseRepo/README.md

 # Start the API on http://localhost:8080
 # Automatically create the necessary tables in the test.db SQLite database

+# Command to see table data
+  sqlite3 test.db

 # Table Schemas
 CREATE TABLE users (
     id SERIAL PRIMARY KEY,